coopnorge/github-workflow-release-drafter/README.md

-# Release Drafter Github Workflow
+# Release Drafter GitHub Actions Workflow

 This workflow will create a release draft based on the PRs merged since the last release.
 It will also create a changelog based on the PRs merged.